icon-account icon-glass

 By Shivraj Bassi

 More and more of us are giving the vegan lifestyle a go.
 Whether it’s for health reasons, environmental reasons or ethical reasons, the case is a compelling one.
-A University of Oxford study concluded that going vegan is the ‘single biggest way’ to reduce your impact on the planet, and your increased well-being and benefits to the animals whose produce you will no longer be consuming are undeniable.
-However, going vegan can be an intimidating thing to do if you’ve never done it before, especially if it represents a big lifestyle change.
-Here are our top vegan tips, to make sure you're prepped and ready before you fill your shopping trolley with nut milk, lentils and veggie burgers.
+One University of Oxford study concluded that a vegan diet has just 30% of the environmental impact of a high-meat one, and your increased well-being and benefits to the animals whose produce you will no longer be consuming are undeniable.
+However, figuring out how to go vegan can be an intimidating thing to do if you’ve never done it before, especially if it represents a big lifestyle change.

 Go with your flow